omnyaayman/ASL-Fingerspelling-Recognition/data/models/docs/src/results/README.md

   <img src="https://img.shields.io/badge/Version-1.0-27AE60?style=for-the-badge">
   <img src="https://img.shields.io/badge/Machine%20Learning-Project-1ABC9C?style=for-the-badge">
 </div>
----

 ## 📝 *Project Description*

-This project applies *AI* techniques to analyze and predict outcomes based on a given dataset classifying ASL fingerspelling letters (A-Z) from hand-gesture images.

-Using deep-learning techniques (CNNs), the model learns visual features such as finger position, hand shape, and orientation.

-Once trained, the system can accurately recognize ASL letters and display the result to the user through a clean, easy-to-use interface.
+This project focuses on building an Al-based system that recognizes American Sign Language (ASL) fingerspelling letters (A-Z) using machine-learning and deep-learning techniques.

+The system takes hand-gesture images as input, processes them, and predicts the correct ASL letter by analyzing features such as:

+Finger position

+Hand shape

+Gesture orientation

-This project combines:
+The project includes:

-Data preprocessing

-Deep-learning model training

-Evaluation and performance visualization

-GUI integration
+Dataset preprocessing to clean and prepare the images

+Training a deep-learning model (CNN) to classify the letters

+Evaluating the model using accuracy, loss curves, and performance metrics

+Building a GUI that allows users to load the model, view images, and get instant predictions

+This results in a complete ASL recognition tool that can help users understand or translate ASL letters using machine learning.

 to deliver a complete ASL recognition tool.
 We developed: